nissimanjayil/SoftwareEngineering/README.md

 •	Requirements: To implement a function that can calculate the lowest common ancestor in a graph, that may be structured as a binary tree.
 The grading focus is on your test code.

-•	Implemented in JAVA and JUNIT Test is used.
+•	Implemented in JAVA and JUNIT Test

                                                      Lowest Common Ancestor 2: